Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-protect-worksheet.md

     </Control>
     ```

-2. Scroll down to the `Resources` section of the manifest.
+8. Scroll down to the `Resources` section of the manifest.

-1. Add the following markup as a child of the `bt:ShortStrings` element.
+9. Add the following markup as a child of the `bt:ShortStrings` element.

     ```xml
     <bt:String id="ProtectionButtonLabel" DefaultValue="Toggle Worksheet Protection" />
     ```

-1. Add the following markup as a child of the `bt:LongStrings` element.
+10. Add the following markup as a child of the `bt:LongStrings` element.

     ```xml
     <bt:String id="ProtectionButtonToolTip" DefaultValue="Click to protect or unprotect the current worksheet." />
     ```

-1. Be sure to save the file.
+11. Be sure to save the file.

 ## Create the function that protects the sheet

 1. Open the file \function-file\function-file.js.

-1. The file already has an Immediately Invoked Function Expression (IFFE).
+2. The file already has an Immediately Invoked Function Expression (IFFE).
 No custom initialization logic is needed, so leave the function that is assigned to `Office.initialize` with an empty body.
 (But do not delete it.
 The `Office.initialize` property cannot be null or undefined.) *Outside of the IIFE*, add the following code.
-About this code, note that we specify an `args` parameter to the method and the very last line of the method calls `args.completed`.
+Note that we specify an `args` parameter to the method and the very last line of the method calls `args.completed`.
 This is a requirement for all add-in commands of type **ExecuteFunction**.
 It signals the Office host application that the function has finished and the UI can become responsive again.

     ```javascript
     function toggleProtection(args) {